codeyourweb/lpacketcapture/README.md

 # lpacketcapture - Local endpoint packets capture and netlog forwarding

 ## Description
 This program was born out of a personal need to be able to log network traffic from local virtual machines and send some of this traffic to my SIEM (in my case, Sekoia).
-This program had to be minimalist, should not generate instability on the workstation and should consume a limited number of resources on the workstations.
+This program had to be minimalist, should not generate instability on the workstation and  consume a limited number of resources.

-This program implements the gopacket library for capture and offers logging possibilities in a pcap file (local or on a network drive) or sent directly by API (http post). pcap files will can be splitted to avoid heavy file size. log are sent with json dictionnary array every 5 seconds with following format:
+It implements the gopacket library for capture and offers logging possibilities in a pcap file (local or on a network drive) or sent directly by API (http post). pcap can be splitted to avoid heavy file size.
+Logs are sent with json dictionnary array every 5 seconds with following format:

 ```
 {